Greyfriars Church, Dumfries: Greyfriars Church today

 Since 2008, Saint Bride’s Anglican Church has worshipped in the building.
 In June 2019 possible plans were announced which propose to reduce the size of the church and convert a portion of the building to residential flats.

-On 9 December 2021 St Brides Anglican Church sold the church and moved to another site in Dumfries.
+On 9 December 2021 St Bride's Anglican Church sold the church and moved to another site in Dumfries.

 Greyfriars was bought by the Orthodox Diocese of Whithorn.